Monopolistic Competition

 Supply Analysis under Monopolistic Competition

-However, it is important to note that the price will be charged in accordance with the demand schedule of the market.
-The supply curve of a firm should measure the quantity that the firm is willing and able to supply at different price levels.
-Unfortunately, the marginal revenue and marginal cost do not include this information.
+However, it is important to note that price will be charged in accordance with the demand schedule of the market.
+The supply curve of a firm should measure the quantity that the firm is willing and able to supply at different price levels, unfortunately, the marginal revenue and marginal cost do not represent this information.

 Optimal Price and Output under Monopolistic Competition

-In this market structure, the short-run profit-maximizing choice occurs when marginal revenue equals marginal cost (MR=MC).
-Total revenue (TR) is a product of price and quantity:
+In this market structure, the short-run profit-maximizing point is the point where marginal revenue equals marginal cost (MR=MC).
+Total revenue (TR) is the product of P1 and Q1as shown in the graph above.

-The average cost incurred in producing Q units of a product is taken as C. Therefore, the total cost (TC) is calculated as the product of average cost and total quantity.
-That is,
+The average cost incurred in producing Q units of a product is \(C_1\) (As shown in the graph above), and the total cost (TC) is the area of the rectangle,

-The economic profit is the difference between T R and T C. We denote the economic profit by \(\pi\).
+The economic profit is the difference between TR and TC.
+We denote the economic profit by π.
 Then,

 $$ \pi=TR-TC $$